ioccc-src/winner/1996/eldby/README.md

 ## Judges' comments

 We were impressed by the author's ability to render spheres in 3D in a very small chunk of code.

 ## Author's comments

 This program shows flying spheres.
-The program eats CPU on lesser equipt systems.
+The program eats CPU on lesser equipped systems.
 The program will run until termination.
 Terminal must be vt100 or better with 80 columns and 24 rows or more.